Settorezero/Arlok/docs/assembly.md

 ### Preliminary Steps

-- You've 2 servo having 360° rotation OR you have already modified the 2 servos for the continuous rotation (see [Servo modification guide](servo_mod.md))
+- You've 2 servo having 360° rotation OR you have already modified the 2 servos for the continuous rotation (see [Servo modification guide](servo_mod.md) or see [this video on youtube](https://www.youtube.com/watch?v=_Ubauj75d9E))
 - You've already assembled the Shield
 - Take also some little cable ties: will turn useful for making a clean job.